-Many times, our clients start talking with us by sending links to Google PageSpeed Insights full of red colour and a message from their previous developer saying that nothing can be done and results won’t improve no matter what.
+Many times, our clients start talking with us by sending links to Google PageSpeed Insights report of their WordPress site, full of red color and a message from their previous developer saying that nothing can be done and results won’t improve no matter what.

 One of those clients was Flat World who grew out of the WordPress platform and was looking for a fast, secure, and careless substitute solution.

 The other significant group of customers is B2B or SaaS product marketers who’re investing a lot in content marketing and using their website for lead generation.
 If such a website is slow-loading, not SEO-efficient, and offers poor UX, marketing efforts will come to nothing.

 The third group is eCommerce businesses that want to increase their conversion rates.